bjarnerossen/advent-of-code/README.md

 Welcome to my repository for this years [Advent of Code 2022](https://adventofcode.com/2022)!

-Puzzle inputs and descriptions are not included in this repository.
-You'll have to get these yourself from the AoC website.
-Here's why.

-Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+Advent of Code is a 25-day Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.
+I chose to solve the challenges in Python3 in order to hone on my Python3 skills.

 ## Files
 ```